IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/task-panels.md

  ]}
 />

-## Process panel inside a Task panel
+## Process panel inside a task panel

 A task process bar panel allows a frontend to visualize an ongoing process in all of its task panels.
 Unlike the process bar, a task process bar panel is part of the task panel and as such does